 AUTHOR ADDRESS (Word Style “BC_Author_Address”)

 ABSTRACT.
-A conversion efficiency of 20.23% of heterojunction with intrinsic thin layer (HIT) solar cell on 156 mm × 156 mm metallurgical Si wafer has been obtained.
-Applying AFORS-HET software simulation, HIT solar cell with metallurgical Si was investigated with regard to impurity concentration, compensation level, and their impacts on cell performance.
-It is known that a small amount of impurity in metallurgical Si materials is not harmful to solar cell properties.
+In this study, a conversion efficiency of 20.23% was obtained in a heterojunction with intrinsic thin layer (HIT) solar cell with a metallurgical Si wafer (156 mm × 156 mm).
+This was comparable to the conversion efficiencies of the existing HIT solar cells.
+The impurity concentration and compensation levels and their effect on the performance of this HIT solar cell were investigated using the AFORS-HET simulation software.
+While the cell performance was drastically affected beyond a certain impurity concentration, it was hardly affected by compensation.
+It was revealed that a small amount of impurity in metallurgical Si materials did not hamper the solar cell properties.

 Introduction

-It is always the ultimate goal for PV industry to achieve both high conversion efficiency and low cost.
-Heterojunction with intrinsic thin layer (HIT) solar cells realizes high open-circuit voltage and hence high conversion efficiency by applying hydrogen-rich a-Si passivation to N-type Si wafer.
-Panasonic (formerly Sanyo) realized the highest HIT conversion efficiency of 25.6% [1].
-However, the high manufacturing cost (∼$0.5/w) of HIT solar cell becomes the main obstacle for further capacity expansion.
-Currently, solar-grade Si (SOGSi) is mainly fabricated using improved Siemens method.
-However, such method faces high energy consumption, high cost, and pollution issues.
-Si purification using metallurgical method has drawn attention for the past ten years due to its low cost, low energy consumption, and less pollution.
-N-type Si using metallurgical method does not require the expensive e-beam phosphorus removal process step, and therefore its manufacturing cost is only 40% compared to Siemens method.
-An et al. [2] investigated the main solar cell performance for both Siemens and metallurgical methods and obtained the conversion efficiency for regular monocrystalline metallurgical Si to be 18.3%.
-More attention should be paid to the Einhaus research group [3], a cell efficiency of 19% for mono-c UMG N-type Si has been demonstrated on a 149 cm2 cell in first trials using heterojunction solar cell technology.
-AFORS-HET (Automat for Simulation of Heterostructures) was developed specifically for heterojunction solar cell, which can simulate any type of semiconductor tandem materials with random combination.
-Researchers investigated HIT solar cell performance using AFORS-HET simulation and obtained valuable results [4–6].
-In this study, AFORS-HET simulation was applied to investigate the HIT solar cell with metallurgical Si.
-HIT solar cells with both Siemens and metallurgical Si were fabricated for comparison purposes.
+The photovoltaic industry is continuously striving to achieve high conversion efficiencies in a cost-effective manner.
+Heterojunction with intrinsic thin layer (HIT) solar cells enable a high open-circuit voltage and, therefore, a high conversion efficiency, owing to the hydrogen-rich a-Si passivation layer on the n-type Si wafer.
+The highest HIT conversion efficiency of 25.6% has been achieved by Panasonic (formerly Sanyo), a multinational electronics company.1 However, the manufacturing cost of HIT solar cells is remarkably high (∼$ 0.5/w), and lowering this cost is a challenge for further capacity expansion.
+Currently, solar-grade Si (SOGSi) is mainly fabricated using an improved Siemens method.
+However, this method involves high energy consumption and high cost and also causes pollution.
+Si purification using metallurgical methods has drawn significant attention in the past decade due to its cost-effectiveness, low energy consumption, and low pollution.
+Further, n-Type Si prepared using metallurgical methods (metallurgical Si) does not require phosphorus removal by electron beam refining, which is an expensive process.
+Consequently, the manufacturing cost with this method is only 40% of that with the Siemens method.
+An et al.2 investigated the main solar cell performance using Si prepared by both the Siemens method and metallurgical methods, and a conversion efficiency of 18.3% was obtained for regular monocrystalline metallurgical Si.
+Further, Einhaus et al.3 reported a cell efficiency of 19% for mono-c UMG n-type Si on a 149 cm2 cell in the first trial using the heterojunction solar cell technology.
+The automat for simulation of heterostructures (AFORS-HET) simulation software was developed specifically for heterojunction solar cells, and any type of semiconductor tandem materials with random combinations can be simulated using this software.
+Researchers have investigated the HIT solar cell performance using AFORS-HET simulation, and the results are significant.4–6 In this study too, the AFORS-HET simulation was employed to investigate the properties of the HIT solar cell fabricated with metallurgical Si.
+For comparison, HIT solar cells were also fabricated using Si prepared by the Siemens method (Siemens Si).
+Despite the slightly poorer electrical properties of metallurgical Si, HIT solar cells fabricated with metallurgical Si have a significant potential in large-scale industrial manufacturing.

-HIT Solar Cell Fabrication
+Materials and Methods

-HIT solar cells using both Siemens and metallurgical Ntype Si wafers (156 × 156 mm2) were fabricated using ULVAC plasma enhanced chemical vapor deposition (PECVD) for 5∼10 nm a-Si films and Sumitomo reactive plasma deposition (RPD) for transparent conductive oxide (TCO) preparation.
-Finally, screen printing was applied to form silver metal contact to extract the light-generated current.
-The HIT solar cells were fabricated with four-bus-bar design and bifacial structure (Figure 1(a)).
-The processing temperature for the whole HIT solar cell processing is less than 250∘C. I-V parameters were characterized with a Kopel steady-state IV tester.
+HIT solar cell fabrication

-AFORS-HET Simulation
+HIT solar cells were fabricated using both Siemens Si and metallurgical Si (n-type Si wafers; 156 × 156 mm2) by ULVAC plasma-enhanced chemical vapor deposition for 5–10 nm a-Si films.
+A transparent conductive oxide (TCO) was prepared by Sumitomo reactive plasma deposition.
+Finally, screen printing was applied to form a silver metal contact to extract the light-generated current.
+The fabricated HIT solar cells had a bifacial structure with four bus bars (Figure 1(a)).
+The temperature for the entire HIT solar cell fabrication process was less than 250 °C. I–V parameters were characterized with a Kopel steady-state IV tester.